 Storage space is highly prized and often scarce.
-You will need accessible yet secure space for your book supply.
+You will need accessible yet secure space for your book supply to help ensure that you have enough books for the Reach Out and Read eligible well-visits.
 Many programs function well with central cupboards, closets, bookcases, or even mobile carts.
-Security is important, as new books are valuable.

 - Know where you can safely store the books.
-Many Site Coordinators keep new books in a closet or file cabinet and then put out the books needed for the day in a secure area easily accessed by the medical providers or assistants. - Before ordering, consider how many books you can store at one time before ordering. - Reach Out and Read programs are occasionally recipients of donated books requiring additional storage space.
-Off-site storage is sometimes a possible solution for longer-term storage until the books are needed. - Gently used children's books are not to be used for the program.
+Many Site Coordinators keep new books in a closet or file cabinet and then put out the books needed for the day in a secure area easily accessed by the medical providers or assistants. - Before ordering, consider how many books you can store at one time. - Reach Out and Read programs are occasionally recipients of donated books requiring additional storage space.
+Offsite storage is sometimes a possible solution for longer-term storage until the books are needed. - Gently used children's books are not to be used for the program.
 They can, however, be placed in your waiting area or exam room or given to siblings.
 Baskets, book racks, etc., are helpful to have for used books and help create a literacy-rich environment for waiting patients.